 Which Shoes Should I Bring to Costa Rica?

 The best shoes for Costa Rica are closed toed hiking sandals.
 These are excellent all terrain shoes that go easily from land to water with good support.
-Since you will most likely be doing some activities, these shoes are the best as you will avoid soggy socks, wet sneakers or stuffy feet.
+For light outdoor activities, these shoes are the best as you will avoid soggy socks, wet sneakers or stuffy feet.
+These shoes are perfect for white water rafting, white water tubing, ziplining, safari float, boat trips and light easy hikes.

 You can read this post for more tips on the best shoes for Costa Rica.